Developing relationships with your competition has its advantages and can maximize profit.

 How Competitive Cooperation can maximize profits.

+Conventional business wisdom is ruthless.
+It tells us to make no friends: that our competition is the enemy.
+Many traditional screen printers operated under this philosophy.
+They attempted to corner the decorated apparel market.
 However, for many of today's screen printing shops, putting that outdated thinking into practice can be fatal.
 You might wonder how operating a screen print shop would lend itself to a collaboration with your competition.
 The simple truth is that no one shop can do it all.
 While there are many reasons for this cost, space limitations, lack of expertise or technical knowledge it is key you realize your strengths and limitations.
 You will know what can be done in-house, and what orders you should take but then contract out.
 Developing relationships with your competition advantages you and your customers by being able to offer more services and choices.

 Here are some examples that I recently heard screen printers struggling to handle: